Corn Laws: Repeal

-In 1845 and 1846, the first two years of Great Famine in Ireland, there was a disastrous fall in food supplies.
+In 1845 and 1846, the first two years of the Great Famine in Ireland, there was a disastrous fall in food supplies.
 Prime Minister Peel called for repeal despite the opposition of most of his Conservative Party.
 The Anti-Corn Law League played a minor role in the passage of legislation—it had paved the way through its agitation but was now on the sidelines.
 On 27 January 1846, Peel gave his government's plan.
 He said that the Corn Laws would be abolished on 1 February 1849 after three years of gradual reductions of the tariff, leaving only a 1 shilling duty per quarter.
 Benjamin Disraeli and Lord George Bentinck emerged as the most forceful opponents of repeal in parliamentary debates, arguing that repeal would weaken landowners socially and politically and therefore destroy the "territorial constitution" of Britain by empowering commercial interests.

 On the third reading of Peel's Bill of Repeal on 15 May, Members of Parliament (MPs) voted 327 votes to 229 (a majority of 98) to repeal the Corn Laws.
 On 25 June the Duke of Wellington persuaded the House of Lords to pass it, and it became the Importation Act 1846 (9 & 10 Vict. c.
 22).
 On that same night Peel's Irish Coercion Bill was defeated in the Commons by 292 to 219 by "a combination of Whigs, Radicals, and Tory protectionists."
 Peel subsequently resigned as prime minister.
 In his resignation speech he attributed the success of repeal to Cobden: